blueprint-freespeech/gosling/source/pages/content/gosling-spec.md

 }
 ```

+#### Proofs and Signatures

 ### Client Identity Proof Calculation and Verification

+The purpose of this proof verification is for a connecting **identity client** or **endpoint client** to prove it owns the ed25519 private key used to derive the v3 onion-service service-id it claims as its identity.
+This prevents client impersonation.

-The proof signed by client is calculated as:
+The proof is calculated as:

 ```
 proof = domain_separator  +